materialize-labs/bev_ai_poc/.ai/prd.md

 - The application will be developed as a web-based platform using accessible technologies like Next.js, OpenAI GPT-4, and DALL-E 3.
 - The PoC will not include user authentication, data persistence, or advanced security measures.
 - The focus will be on providing a ChatGPT-like experience with real-time streaming responses.
+- The application will support both live API integration and offline test mode for development.

 ### 2. Project Overview